determined-ai/determined/docs/setup-cluster/deploy-cluster/setup-guide/overview.rst

 .. meta::
    :description: Follow these steps to set up a brand new Determined training environment.

 Using Determined requires a training environment.
+Your training environment can be a local development machine, an on-premise GPU cluster, or cloud resources.
 If you have not used Determined before, or you want to set up a new training environment, you are at the right place!

 This step-by-step checklist will help you get started by covering the basics of preparing for and setting up a new training environment.
 After completing these steps, your users will be able to see